Code-with-Henil/WAD-301-Midterm-Twootr/readme.md

 1. Create at least 3 different users inside `users.json`.

-2. Add proxy to `package.json` file.
-   `"proxy":"http://localhost:8080/"` This proxy will allow you to make requests to the server without having to type the whole URL.

-3. Open a new terminal, go to the `backend` directory and run the server to check if no errors:
+2. Open a new terminal, go to the `backend` directory and run:

+    - `npm i` - to install all the backend dependencies

-   `npm run server`
+    - `npm run server` - to run the backend server - `(http://localhost:8080)`

-4. Create a React Project, clean the unwanted files and run with basic styling setup and push to Git as the first commit.
+3. Create a React Project, clean the unwanted files and run with basic styling setup and push to Git as the first commit.

 ## DOs: